|Pilot F/O James Bell Knight, 19067 (KIA, BR) Geelong West, VIC

 Crashed October 11, 1943

 Built by Douglas.
-Assigned to the U. S. Army Air Force (USAAF) as A-20G-5-DO Havoc serial number 42-33180.
+Delivered to the U. S. Army Air Force (USAAF) as A-20C-5-DO Havoc serial number 42-33180.
 Disassembled and shipped overseas to Australia in September 1943.

-On October 11, 1943 this A-20 crashed on take off from Vivigani Airfield when the nose wheel collapsed.
-The aircraft skidded along the runway before hitting a ditch and flipping over, causing a fire in the bomb bay.
+On October 11, 1943 during take off from Vivigani Airfield piloted by F/O James Bell Knight, the nose wheel collapsed causing the aircraft to skidd along the runway before hitting a ditch and flipping over causing a fire in the bomb bay killing the pilot.
 After the crash, the remains of Knight were recovered.

 Knight was officially declared dead the day of the mission.
 After his remains were recovered he was buried on October 12, 1943 at 2:00pm at the Australian War Cemetery on Goodenough Island.
 Afterwards, he was reinterred at the Bomana War Cemetery at A3.
 E. 3.

 USAF Serial Number Search Results - A-20C-5-DO Havoc 42-33180